 Part C (Privately owned Medicare also known as Medicare Advantage)

-- Alternative to Original Medicare for your health and drug coverage.
+- Alternative to Original Medicare for your health coverage.

 - Everything covered by Parts A and B;